hopelessjuvenile/leapmotor4s/README.md

+# Data recording system of vehicle information based on license plate recognition in Leapmoter4s shop
-# Specific guidance will be updated in the future
+Specific guidance will be updated in the future...